Argentine tango explained for beginners

 Prior to the dance the dance couple engages into an embrace (embraza).

-The leader takes the lady in his arms as if she were an expensive delicate sculpture.
+The leader has the lady in his arms as if she were an expensive delicate sculpture.

 At the same time he makes her feel relaxed by his calm appearance.